 The 3RP continues to be framed to the extent possible from a solutions perspective.
-While countries lead efforts related to durable solutions, the Regional Technical Committee (RTC) established а dedicated Regional Durable Solutions Working Group (RDSWG) to facilitate regional coordination in 2017.
+While countries lead efforts related to durable solutions, the Regional Technical Committee (RTC) established dedicated Regional Durable Solutions Working Group (RDSWG) to facilitate regional coordination in 2017.
 Meanwhile, support to durable solutions has been a regional Strategic Direction of the 3RP since 2018, defining the issue as a regional priority.
-Eight years into the 3RP, and almost thirteen years since the onset of the crisis, durable solutions continue to be out of reach for the vast majority of refugees.
+Nine years into the 3RP, and thirteen years into the crisis, durable solutions continue to be out of reach for the vast majority of refugees.
 Each country now outlines a durable solutions strategy based on the specific context and informed by refugees' wishes and intention.
 These strategies are underpinned by UNHCR's 2018 Comprehensive Protection and Solution Strategy as well as the 3RP's regional Strategic Direction on pursuing durable solutions.